 River Road, also known as the historic Niagara Parkway, follows the curves of the Niagara River which divides the U.S. and Canada.
 Once called “the prettiest Sunday afternoon drive in the world” by Winston Churchill, during autumn, it’s like driving through a gallery of Impressionist paintings.
 The loveliest stretch during this season is between the towns of Niagara-on-the-Lake and Queenston, at its peak in early October.
 The maple trees that edge the river create a changing panorama of gold, orange and red, while the grass is still lush and green.
 Along the way, you’ll find a number of scenic lookout spots to take it all in, including Heights Park in Queenston which showcases an impressive vista of the river and Lake Ontario.

 In Quebec’s Laurentian Mountains you’ll discover a place with flora that changes brilliantly in the fall, from the golden birch trees to sugar maples, with bursts of red, yellow and orange, typically from the end of September through mid-October.
 The rolling hills, mountains and lakes make it a popular destination for outdoor enthusiasts, and you’ll find plenty of options for fueling up those adventures too.
-This area boasts a rich, diverse cultural scene with a mix of people who settled the area: Amerindians, French, Irish and Scots, and some mouthwatering cuisine to go along with it.
+This area boasts a rich, diverse cultural scene.

 Blankets of autumn hues can be discovered in Canada’s western regions as well, including Vancouver Island just off the west coast.
 The capital city of Victoria boasts plenty of fun attractions, including the serene and foliage-filled Butchart Gardens.
 Its famed Japanese Garden is a showcase of vibrant maples and golden chrysanthemums, peaking from late September to mid-October, yet the summer crowds have dwindled and the weather is often ideal.
 There are plenty of outdoor adventures to be had in the remote areas nearby as well, including multiple hikes in Pacific Rim National Park.